“Maria, by Callas”

 The live recordings of her La Scala performances - she was its assoluta from 1951 to 1958 - show that she was often riding a tiger.
 In an inspired 1955 “Norma”, she hits a questionable high note, whereupon you hear the whole house audibly react with intakes of breath; she holds the note, rides the storm, and brings the audience around to her side, building in courage as she does.
 On the day Rudolf Bing fired her from the Met, she replied stingingly in a press conference and then that very night sang one of her most taxing roles, Cherubini’s Medea, in acid, blazing form: there’s no question that the vengeance she takes on Jason is directed at Bing.
 Even relatively late in her career (1964), she recorded an electrifyingly passionate account of Aida’s “Ritorna vincitor!”
 It seems that she taped it in one take - out of sheer annoyance.
 During a break at an HMV recording session, the engineers played the “Ritorna vincitor!” that Régine Crespin had recorded the previous day for a Verdi recital; Callas, infuriated by how sleepy Crespin’s performance was, exclaimed that Maestro Serafin had remarked that Aida should begin this as if “shot from a cannon”; “Come on, maestro, let’s record it,” she told Nicola Rescigno.
 Out they went and delivered it there and then.

 That’s La Callas for you.
 Yet as early as 1956, aged only thirty-two, she had begun speaking of her desire to retire, her need to step down from all the pressure.
 In February 1959, she attended the dress rehearsal of Covent Garden’s new “Lucia di Lammermoor” and was photographed with the new Lucia, Joan Sutherland; Callas behaved perfectly (when she had made her Covent Garden debut in 1952 as Norma, Sutherland had sung the comprimaria role of Clotilde; and they had been co-stars at a 1958 Royal gala at Covent Garden, at which Callas observed how much Sutherland had learnt from her).
-But the sheer luminous health of Sutherland’s voice, with its steadily glowing top, was the opposite of what Callas’s voice was becoming; she was in London to make her own second (stereo) HMV recording of “Lucia” that week.
+But the sheer luminous health of Sutherland’s voice, with its steadily glowing top, was the opposite of what Callas’s voice was becoming; Callas was in London to make her own second voice HMV recording of “Lucia” that week (this one on stereo).
 Despite her characteristic intelligence and musical sensitivity, it’s one of those rare recordings of hers in which she has lost her spark.

 That summer, she began her great affair with Aristotle Onassis.
 Everything about her life and career show that she was more than ready for him.
 They were the two more famous Greeks alive; her Italian husband, Meneghini, had been managing her career and increasing the pressure on her to become the best paid and most sensational diva in the world; her husband was a plain man whereas the svelte new La Callas had become one of the most stunningly well dressed and fabulously jewelled women in the world.
 Onassis was her escape route; he also knew how to make her feel ecstatic away from music.